 So, we choose – B, E, C which is certainly a larger number of events than previous.
 Hence in such cases, the Greedy Algorithm gives the best solution to this type of problem.

-This is one of the simplest to devise algorithm as it does not require to specifically think about every subproblem.
+This is one of the simplest to devise algorithms as it does not require specifically think about every subproblem.
 This means we just need to think about the existing cases and the solution of the simplest subproblem, all other complexity will be handled by it automatically.
 Recursion is a very powerful tool although we should always take care of memory management here as recursion works using recursive stack which is called every time recursion function is invoked.
 Recursion simply means calling itself to solve its subproblems.